anahit1baghdasarian/Homework-on-Bass-Model/README.md

 Every year, Time magazine publishes a list of the best 100 innovations of that year.

-1. Go to the list, choose an innovation, and select a product.
+1. Go to the list, choose an innovation.

 2. Think about look-alike innovation from the past.
 When you pick one, give your justifications in 1-2 paragraphs.